MarkRamosS/CacheEstimator/README.md

 # Reuse Distance Calculation
-Reuse Distance is calculated with help of the pin tool
+Reuse Distance is calculated with help of the pin tool.